 When running on an HF, Cribl LogStream is set to mode-hwf.
-It receives events from the local Splunk process per routing configurations in props.cc and processed first by Splunk pipelines, and then by LogStream.
-By default, all data except internal indexes is routed out right after the Typing pipelin
+It receives events from the local Splunk process per routing configurations in props.cc pipelines, and then by LogStream.
+By default, all data except internal indexes is routed out right after the Typing pipeline.

 Cribl LogStream is capable of accepting data streams (unbroken events) or events from other sources.
-In this case, the HF will deliver events locally t them to one or more destinations downstream.
+In this case, the HF will deliver events locally destinations downstream.
 When receivers are Splunk indexers, LogStream can also load-balance across them.